mtekk/Breadcrumb-NavXT-Multidimension-Extensions/readme.txt

 = Breadcrumb NavXT Versions Supported =

-This plugin supports Breadcrumb NavXT 5.0.x and Breadcrumb NavXT 5.1.x.
+This plugin supports Breadcrumb NavXT 5.1.x and Breadcrumb NavXT 5.3.x.
+Note that not all features are available on older Breadcrumb NavXT versions.

 = Translations =